Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Results

-A vapor cell is generally made from a glass material that is an excellent electrical insulator.
-Glass can have non-zero conductivity due to the optically induced absorption of alkali-metal atoms on its interior surfaces.
+The vapor cell is made from a glass material that is an excellent insulator.
+It can have non-zero conductivity due to the optically induced adsorption of alkali-metal atoms on its interior surfaces.
 If the electric field is applied at a low frequency, e.g., 10 Hz, the EIT transmission suddenly jumps as shown in Fig.~\ref{fig:Transient_time}(b).
-Following each transmission jump, the EIT transmission took several tens of milliseconds to return to its original level.
-This indicates that the free charges on the inner surface of the vapor cell redistribute over a certain timescale, defined as the recovery time, leading to an equal electric potential on the surface and shielding of the external electric field.
+Following each jump, the EIT transmission took several tens of milliseconds to return to its original level.
+This indicates that the free charges on the inner surface redistribute over a certain timescale, defined as the recovery time, leading to an equal electric potential on the surface and shielding of the external electric field.
 Take the measurement in Fig.~\ref{fig:Transient_time}(b) as an example.
-When the electric field is positive, the recovery time measured at 30 ms is longer than when the electric field is negative, which is 20 ms. Detailed discussion about the effect of the recovery time can be found in Sec.~\ref{sec:discussion}.
+The recovery time is longer when the electric field is positive (30~ms) compared to the negative one (20~ms).
+Detailed discussion about the effect of the recovery time can be found in Sec.~\ref{sec:discussion}.

 \FigTwo